MU-ECE3220/SP23-Lab4/README.md

-# Lab 3: Constructing Singly Linked Lists using C++ Classes
+# Lab 3: Introduction to C++ : Classes, FileIO and the Singleton Design Pattern.
 For your lab this week, you will be constructing a singly linked list using a C++ class.
 This lab will serve as a soft introduction to programming in C++.
 Your task is to implement a singly linked list.
 You will represent each node using a C++ class object.
 Additionally,  you will be performing File I/O for reading in the data for your linked list nodes.
+Your FileIO class shall follow the singleton design pattern.

 # Preliminaries